kexucoco/performing-robots-2021F/midtermProject/journal.md

-## Midterm Project -- Lost Alien
+## Midterm Project -- Emergency Intelligencer

-My robot will be a rotating machine with a cute shiny alien head which will shake when it rotates.
+My robot will be a rotating machine with a shiny alien head which will shake and rotate to convey the emergency status.
 The illustration prototype is visualized here:

 ![IMG_84C0F486D3CD-1](https://user-images.githubusercontent.com/57734650/135748669-0e93812f-db32-41aa-89ca-a0172e389d6f.jpeg)